The benefits of farm forestry

 Clive Streeter lives at Myreton, near Keith in Moray.
 In 1997 Clive decided to plant seventy two hectares of commercial forestry under the Grampian Forest Challenge Fund, leaving just a…

-This meeting will look at integrating commercial forestry planting onto an active farm.
-The meeting will explore the sometimes difficult balance between tree planting on a commercial scale and maintaining…
+This meeting looked at integrating commercial forestry planting onto an active farm.
+It will explored the sometimes difficult balance between tree planting on a commercial scale and maintaining a viable…

 TN690 – Protecting Young Woodlands from Vole Damage TN691 – Plants and Planting Methods TN695 – Pruning to improve timber quality